 TILT STAGE The tilt stage is guided by four linear motion guides which are placed such that the center of rotation coincide with the X-ray beam.
-Each linear guide is very stiff in radial directions such that the only DoF with low stiffness is in $R_y$ .
+Each linear guide is very stiff in radial directions such that the only degree of freedom with low stiffness is in $R_y$ .